OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 Third Party Content

 Through the Services, you will have the ability to access and/or use content provided by instructors, other users, and/or other third parties and links to websites and services maintained by third parties.
 Coursera cannot guarantee that such third party content, in the Services or elsewhere, will be free of material you may find objectionable or otherwise inappropriate or of malware or other contaminants that may harm your computer, mobile device, or any files therein.
-Coursera disclaims any responsibility or liability related to your access or use of such third party content.
+Coursera disclaims any responsibility or liability related to your access or use of, or inability to access and use, such third party content.

 Copyright and Trademark Policy

-Coursera respects the intellectual property rights of our users, participating institutions, and other third parties and expects our users to do the same when using the Services.
+Coursera respects the intellectual property rights of our users, Content Providers, and other third parties and expects our users to do the same when using the Services.
 We have adopted and implemented the Coursera Copyright and Trademark Policy in accordance with applicable law, including the Digital Millennium Copyright Act.

 Education Research

 Coursera is committed to advancing the science of learning and teaching, and records of your participation in courses may be used for education research.
-In the interest of this research, you may be exposed to variations in the course content.
+In the interest of this research, you may be exposed to variations in the Content Offerings.
 Research findings will typically be reported at the aggregate level.
 Your personal identity will not be publicly disclosed in any research findings without your express consent.

-Paid Services
+Paid Services from Coursera

 Coursera offers paid Services (e.g., Course Certificates for certain courses) for a fee.
 Unless otherwise stated, all fees are quoted in U.S. Dollars.
-You are responsible for paying all fees and applicable taxes in a timely manner with a payment mechanism associated with the applicable paid Services.
+You are responsible for paying all fees charged by or for Coursera and applicable taxes in a timely manner with a payment mechanism associated with the applicable paid Services.
 If your payment method fails or your account is past due, we may collect fees using other collection mechanisms.
 Fees may vary based on your location and other factors, and Coursera reserves the right to change any fees at any time at its sole discretion.
 Any change, update, or modification will be effective immediately upon posting through the relevant Services.
 Refunds may be available for paid Services as described in our Refund Policy.
+Degree and MasterTrackTM Certificate Programs The Services may allow you to enroll in degree and MasterTrack Certificate Programs offered by our university partners on the Coursera Platform.
+Coursera’s university partners serve as the distance education providers of these programs and determine admissions, refund, and graduation or completion policies and requirements.
+Nothing in these Terms shall restrict the applicability to you of any institutional policies established by our university partner in connection with these programs (e.g., student codes of conduct). such policies shall supplement these Terms and to the extent there is a conflict between such policies and these Terms, as between you and our university partner, our university partner’s policies shall govern.

 Modifying and Terminating our Services

 We are constantly changing and improving our Services.
-We may add or remove functions, features, or requirements, and we may suspend or stop a Service altogether.
+We may add or remove functions, features, or requirements, and we may suspend or stop part of our Services altogether.
 Accordingly, Coursera may terminate your use of any Service for any reason.
 If your use of a paid Service is terminated, a refund may be available under our Refund Policy.
-None of Coursera, its participating institutions and instructors, its contributors, sponsors, and other business partners, and their employees, contractors, and other agents (the "Coursera Parties") shall have any liability to you for any such action.
+We may not be able to deliver the Services to certain regions or countries for various reasons, including due to applicable export control requirements or internet access limitations and restrictions from governments.
+None of Coursera, its Content Providers and instructors, its contributors, sponsors, and other business partners, and their employees, contractors, and other agents (the "Coursera Parties") shall have any liability to you for any such action.
 You can stop using our Services at any time, although we'll be sorry to see you go.

 Disclaimers